-We could have sworn that the platinum blonde hair obsession, like all beauty crazes, would end a few years ago, not long after the trend kicked in.
+We could have sworn that the platinum blond hair obsession, like all beauty crazes, would end a few years ago, not long after the trend kicked in.
 Remember how everyone was going bleach blonde all of a sudden?
 But this is truly the craze that seems like it just can’t stop.
-In the last few years we’ve seen a platinum transformation from Solange Knowles, Karlie Kloss, Allison Williams, Taylor Swift, Leighton Meester, Michelle Williams, Anne Hathaway, Kim Kardashian, Zosia Mamet, and Ariana Grande (maybe a wig, but you know what I mean).
-Even our beauty editor friends Carly Cardellino of Cosmopolitan and, most recently, Faith Xue of Byrdie.
+In the last few years, we’ve seen a platinum transformation from Solange Knowles, Karlie Kloss, Dua Lipa, Allison Williams, Leighton Meester, Michelle Williams, Anne Hathaway, Kim Kardashian, Zosia Mamet, and Ariana Grande (maybe a wig, but you know what I mean).
+Even our beauty editor friends Carly Cardellino (who has maintained her signature platinum ’do for years) and Faith Xue of Byrdie.
 We could keep going.

 But it’s not until recently that we’ve been able to bleach the F out of our hair and not have it break off.
 Thanks to pre- and post-treatments (some of them are called “bond builders”), we can baby the actual physical structure of hair—the keratin itself—which would otherwise essentially disintegrate during the bleaching process if you’re not in the hands of a trained pro.
 Rather than just shopping around based on price, try to find someone who will give it to you straight.
 We asked Tyson Daniel, an educator with SEVEN haircare, which makes an entire line of products called Bond for this very reason.